Exhumation and reburial of Richard III of England: Bones

-The head wounds are consistent with the narrative of a 1485 poem by Guto'r Glyn in which a Welsh knight, Sir Rhys ap Thomas, killed Richard and "shaved the boar's head".
+The head wounds are consistent with the narrative of a 1485 poem by Guto'r Glyn in which a Welsh knight, Rhys ap Thomas, killed Richard and "shaved the boar's head".
 It had been thought that this was a figurative description of Richard being decapitated, but the skeleton's head had clearly not been severed.
 Guto's description may instead be a literal account of the injuries that Richard suffered, as the blows sustained to the head would have sliced away much of his scalp and hair, along with slivers of bone.
 Other contemporary sources refer explicitly to head injuries and the weapons used to kill Richard; the French chronicler Jean Molinet wrote that "one of the Welshmen then came after him, and struck him dead with a halberd", and the Ballad of Lady Bessie recorded that "they struck his bascinet to his head until his brains came out with blood".
 Such accounts would certainly fit the damage inflicted on the skull.

 Sideways curvature of the spine was evident as the skeleton was excavated.
 It has been attributed to adolescent-onset scoliosis.
 Although it was probably visible in making his right shoulder higher than the left and reducing his apparent height, it did not preclude an active lifestyle, and would not have caused what modern medicine describes as a "hunchback".
 The bones are those of a male with an age range estimation of 30–34, consistent with Richard, who was 32 when he died.